How do I get rid of gout?

 - Probenecid: It acts on the kidneys to help eliminate uric acid.

 - Pegloticase: This is a medication that is injected every 2 weeks.
-It reduces uric acid quickly and used when other medications fail.
+It reduces uric acid quickly and is used when other medications fail.

 Lifestyle and home remedies to treat acute gout and can prevent recurrent attacks: